hashicorp/vault-csi-provider/README.md

-# HashiCorp Vault Provider for Secret Store CSI Driver
+# HashiCorp Vault Provider for Secrets Store CSI Driver

-HashiCorp [Vault](https://vaultproject.io) provider for Secret Store CSI driver allows you to get secrets stored in Vault and use the Secret Store CSI driver interface to mount them into Kubernetes pods.
+HashiCorp [Vault](https://vaultproject.io) provider for the [Secrets Store CSI driver](https://github.com/kubernetes-sigs/secrets-store-csi-driver) allows you to get secrets stored in
+Vault and use the Secrets Store CSI driver interface to mount them into Kubernetes pods.

 **This is an experimental project.
 This project isn't production ready.**